jadecobra/python_tdd_exercises/source/how_to/calculator.rst

   - the assertEqual_ :ref:`method<functions>` from the `unittest.TestCase`_ :ref:`class<classes>` checks if its 2 inputs are the same.
 It is like the statement ``assert x == y`` or asking ``is x equal to y?``
   - the explanation I like from what I have seen is that one of them is ``reality`` - ``src.calculator.add(0, 1)``, and the other is my ``expectation`` - ``1``, because ``0`` plus ``1`` is ``1``

-  but the terminal shows a NameError_
+  but the terminal shows NameError_

   .. code-block:: python